The Gap Between Idea and Execution

 Workflow & campaign operations

 Turn a brief into a structured, prioritized set of tasks.
 Pre-schedule and sequence work across teams and systems.
-Manage the workflow from brief to live — reducing handoff friction and queue buildup.
+Manage the workflow from brief to live — with AI-reviewed steps, human-reviewed steps, and shared approval queues that keep the right people in the loop at the right moment.

 Content execution